easttennesseecc-star/Q-Top-Dog-IDE/README.md

 ## 🤖 The "Super Coder" Coding LLM

-Q-IDE's learning system enables you to build a specialized "Super Coder" LLM that continuously improves by learning from your codebase, builds, and test results.
+Top Dog's learning system enables you to build a specialized "Super Coder" LLM that continuously improves by learning from your codebase, builds, and test results.

 ### Super Coder Capabilities